 - Poetto beach is the city beach of Cagliari.
 It stretches for about 8 kilometres, from Sella del Diavolo ("Devil's Saddle") up to the coastline of Quartu Sant'Elena.
 From the centre of Cagliari, it can be reached by public bus.
 There are many bars and store in the area in front of the beach.

 Cagliari's nightlife is fantastic: there are clubs and pubs (to suit all preferences) all around the city.
 Some are laid-back, some allow you to dance all night, some cater to the LGBTQI community, and some are located directly on the beach and provide both food and beverages.
 You can choose to enjoy your time at Poetto Beach or at the multiracial, colourful Marina district, or at the historic district of Castello or the central pedestrian streets and along the harbour front.

 **D. H. Lawrence, in his travel book ‘memoir of a voyage to Sardinia-Sea and Sardinia', compared Cagliari to a "white Jerusalem" **

 Have you decided which part to visit?

-To help you organise your holiday in the Cagliari area contact NxtStopSardinia
+To help you organise your holiday in Cagliari and Southwest Sardinia contact NxtStopSardinia

 To help you organise your holiday in the Alghero area contact BluAlghero-Sardinia